The JFK 100

 CUT TO: the sixth floor shooter firing rapidly and missing Kennedy but hitting Connally (stand in).(1)

-There is absolutely no evidence for a shot at this point.
-As shown in The JFK 100: The Single Bullet Theory, solid evidence fixes the instant of the Governor's wounding between frames 223 and 224 of the Zapruder film.
+As even Oliver Stone consultant Robert Groden has concluded,(3) more conclusive evidence fixes the instant of the Governor's wounding between frames 223 and 224 of the Zapruder film.

 Copyright © 2001 by David Reitzes